pyaether/altar-icons/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 💡 Feature Request
-about: Suggest an idea for Pytempl
+about: Suggest an idea for Altar Icons
 labels: feature-request
 assignees: ""
 ---